kij-exe/ICHack25-braille-reader/README.md

 ## Structure

 The `pipeline` directory contains 5 `.py` files:
 1. `image_converter.py` - processes a photo of Braille writing to return a string of Braille Unicode characters.
-Based on [Angelica Braille Reader](https://angelina-reader.ru/).
+Based on [Angelina Braille Reader](https://angelina-reader.ru/).
 2. `braille_converter.py` - translates a string of Braille characters to English.
 Built with [Claude](https://claude.ai/).
 3. `generate_voice_eleven.py` - reads a string to create a speech audio file.
 Built with [ElevenLabs](https://elevenlabs.io/) (Tokens are limited, so use sparingly)
 4. `generate_voice_gtts.py` - reads a string to create a speech audio file.
 Lower quality than `3.`.
 Uses [Google TTS](https://cloud.google.com/text-to-speech)